-Patients in both arms of GALAXY-1 received a standard regimen of docetaxel 75 mg/m on day 1 of a 21-day treatment cycle.
-Patients in the combination arm also received ganetespib 150 mg/m on days 1 and 15.
+Patients in both arms of GALAXY-1 received a standard regimen of docetaxel 75 mg/m2 on day 1 of a 21-day treatment cycle.
+Patients in the combination arm also received ganetespib 150 mg/m 2 on days 1 and 15.
 Treatment continued until disease progression or until treatment intolerance.
 To ensure balance of prognostic factors between the two arms, patients were stratified by ECOG performance status, baseline LDH level, smoking status, and time since diagnosis of advanced disease.

 Rate of disease progression during or following first line chemotherapy is a common stratification factor in salvage-setting (after first-line treatment) lung cancer clinical trials to ensure balance and evaluate any difference in treatment benefit between refractory and chemosensitive patients.
 Commonly used measures include time since completion of first line chemotherapy, best response to first line therapy, time since initiation of first line therapy, as well as time since diagnosis of advanced disease.
-The latter was chosen for GALAXY-1 in order to reduce ambiguity introduced by the recent approvals of maintenance therapy following first line treatment, as well as to avoid possible subjectivity in assessment of tumor response in the first-line setting.
+The latter was chosen for GALAXY-1 in order to reduce ambiguity introduced by the use of maintenance therapy following first line treatment, as well as to avoid possible subjectivity in assessment of tumor response in the first-line setting.

 GALAXY-1 was originally designed to enroll 240 second-line advanced NSCLC patients of all histologies in order to evaluate several hypotheses on which patients might be most responsive to combination treatment.
-Co-primary endpoints were progression-free survival (PFS) in all patients (the ITT population) and overall survival (OS) in patients with elevated baseline level of serum LDH (eLDH).
+Co-primary endpoints were progression-free survival (PFS) in all patients (the ITT population) and overall survival (OS) in patients with elevated baseline levels of serum LDH (eLDH).
 During the course of the trial, the co-primary endpoints were changed to PFS in patients with eLDH and PFS in patients with mutant KRAS (mKRAS).
 Key secondary endpoints were OS and PFS in the adenocarcinoma patient population.

 In early 2012, enrollment of patients with non-adenocarcinoma histologies (which consists primarily of squamous cell carcinomas) was terminated based on possible safety concerns, including risk of bleeding and a trend towards inferior survival.
 The trial was amended at that time to enroll 240 patients with adenocarcinoma histology only.
 To ensure the specified number of eLDH and mKRAS patients were included, a total of 385 patients were enrolled in GALAXY-1.
-Enrollment in GALAXY-1 was completed in May 2013.

-The final analysis of GALAXY-1 data was conducted in early May 2014.
-Publication of the final data from GALAXY-1 is expected in the first half of 2015.
+Enrollment in GALAXY-1 was completed in May 2013 with the final analysis conducted in early May 2014.
+The final GALAXY-1 results were published in the May 21, 2015 online first issue of Annals of Oncology.
 A summary of key efficacy data is presented in the tables and figures below: